nacular/doodle/docs/display.md

 }
 ```

-An app can also be hosted in an element, which ties the Display to that element.
+Here the Display will be tied to `someDiv`.

 ```kotlin
 application(root = someDiv, modules = listOf(/*...*/)) {